Opportunity

 Platform

-Our process follows the proven development strategy behind two of the world’s most successful anti-viral drugs: Emtriva which combats HIV/AIDS and Molnupiravir which treats COVID-19.
+Our process follows the proven development strategy behind two of the world’s most successful antiviral drugs: emtricitabine to prevent and treat HIV/AIDS, and molnupiravir to treat people with COVID-19.